Notice: This page requires JavaScript to function properly.

 Output:

-Using this information, we can modify the file reading code to make it shorter removing unnecessary code:
+Using this information, you can modify the file reading code to make it shorter removing unnecessary code:

 copy